 We do business in more than 100 countries around the world.
 In addition, our manufacturing operations, suppliers, and employees are located in many places around the world.
-Less than half of our total sales in 2023 were to customers outside the U.S. The future success of our business depends on growth in our sales in all global markets.
-Our global operations are subject to numerous financial, legal, and operating risks, such as political and economic instability; prevalence of corruption in certain countries; enforcement of contract and intellectual property rights; and compliance with existing and future laws, regulations, and policies, including those related to exports, imports, tariffs, embargoes and other trade restrictions (including sanctions placed on Russia), investments, taxation, product content and performance, employment, and repatriation of earnings.
+The future success of our business depends on growth in our sales in all global markets.
+Our global operations are subject to numerous financial, legal, and operating risks, such as political and economic instability; prevalence of corruption in certain countries; enforcement of contract and intellectual property rights; and compliance with existing and future laws, regulations, and policies, including those related to exports, imports, tariffs, embargoes and other trade restrictions, investments, taxation, product content and performance, employment, and repatriation of earnings.
 In addition, we are affected by changes in foreign currency exchange rates, inflation rates, and interest rates.
 The occurrence or consequences of these risks may make it more difficult to operate our business and may increase our costs, which could decrease our profitability and have an adverse effect on our financial condition.